"If exercise were a pill, it would be one of the most cost-effective drugs ever invented"

 - You can find out about our popular Otago Strength and Balance classes and locate your nearest session.

-- Some councils run walks for specific health conditions including diabetes and dementia (the latter for carers as much as those directly affected) - see the county map below.
+- Some councils run walks for specific health conditions including diabetes and dementia - click on the county map below.
 Outside of specific programmes, Walking for Health offers free walks nationwide.

 - Click on your borough/district below to find out what council-recognised activities are happening near you.